flockcover/tech-screen-instructions/README.md

 ## Submission guidelines
 - Please ensure that your submission is runnable.
 Non executing submissions will be diqualified without further review.
 Bonus points if in addition to the code, you deploy this to a PaaS provider of your choice (unless your solution is a mobile solution, we understand that makes this impossible, and will not mark you down).
-- This is not a CSS exercise, please do not spend too much effort making this look amazing.
 - Please submit your code as a link to a version control system of your choice.
 We would love to see your commit process.
 - Assume this is a spike which could evolve into a fully fledged product, and architect your code accordingly
 - In addition to your code, please submit a brief document (as a README or otherwise), answering the following questions: